Coronavirus (COVID-19) Preparedness Information Learn More

 In 1955, the Bradley-Turner Foundation - long influential in the area of mental health and counseling resources for the Columbus community - opened The Bradley Center.
 The concept for the center was influenced by D. Abbott Turner's friendship with the well-known preacher Norman Vincent Peale (a famous proponent of "the power of positive thinking") and by the Institute of Religion and Psychiatry in New York.
-The Bradley Center has since expanded its facilities and programs multiple times, affiliating with St. Francis Hospital to continue its growth and service.
+The Bradley Center has since expanded its facilities and programs multiple times, affiliating with St. Francis - Emory Healthcare to continue its growth and service.

-Continuing as a freestanding facility nestled in the quiet historic Park District in Columbus, The Bradley Center is now a department of St. Francis Hospital.
+Continuing as a freestanding facility nestled in the quiet historic Park District in Columbus, The Bradley Center is now a department of St. Francis.
 As it has for more than 60 years, the facility's outstanding clinicians care for people who have mental illness, addiction disorders, or are experiencing distress due to a life crisis.
 As the premier psychiatric hospital in the region, The Bradley Center is committed to providing the highest quality of care for our patients and adapting to the needs of the community.

 The Bradley Center has established a strong reputation as the mental health care provider of choice for people throughout the Valley.
 The campus and 84-bed facility provide an excellent setting for confidential care.